awais-codes/paystub-generator-server/docs/development/README.md

 # Development Guide

 ## Overview
 This guide covers setting up the development environment, running tests, and contributing to the Paystub Generator project.
+The project is designed to work with React frontends with full CORS support.

 ## Prerequisites